Healthcare

 Showing 101-120 of 322 results

-In 2022, 64% of respondents from healthcare organizations said their organizations were very or highly vulnerable to BEC/spoofing/impersonation attacks.
+57% of healthcare organizations say their organizations are very or highly vulnerable to supply chain attacks.

 58% of employees in the healthcare and pharmaceuticals industry have received training on AI safety and data security.